PrefectHQ/prefect-gcp/docs/index.md

 ##### Create a deployment

-If the script was named "cloud_run_job_script.py", build the deployment with the following command.
+If the script was named "cloud_run_job_script.py", build a deployment manifest with the following command.

 ```bash
 prefect deployment build cloud_run_job_script.py:cloud_run_job_flow \